gmanka-flatpaks/com.adobe.photoshop2021/readme.md

 flatpak build-bundle ./repo photoshop2021.flatpak com.adobe.photoshop2021
 ```

+### wayland support

+it works much better via xwayland, so i disabled wayland socket permission for this flatpak, but if you want to try native wayland, you can enable it via flatseal

 ### virtual desktop

 by default, the virtual desktop mode is disabled, but if you have graphical bugs, you can enable the virtual desktop using the environment variable